 Château d’Audrieu, located between Caen and Bayeux, offers the opportunity to travel back in time.
 This 18th-century edifice, listed as a historical monument, is set in an extensive 25 hectares of wooded grounds and gardens.

 The restaurant contains three dining rooms on the ground floor and has been completely renovated during the first stage of the works.
-It has been immersed in a warm atmosphere with a strong color: The “Terre d’Égypte” red!
+It now has a warm atmosphere with a strong color: The “Terre d’Égypte” red!

 Relax to the sounds of nature itself and the occasional, distant splash of laughter from the outdoor pool.
 Picture yourself on the terrace of one of the six private villas.
 Menus present only the finest local produce and Michelin-awarded culinary expertise.